🎁

 Final thought

-If your English is good, you are going to be flagged.
-That is not a moral judgment — it is a tooling failure.
-Build the defense before you need it.
-A plagiarism report, a draft history, a varied sentence rhythm, and (for the work that matters most) an authorship log.
-None of these are paranoid.
-They are the new baseline for non-native English writers in 2026.
+If your English is good, you will be flagged.
+That is not a moral judgment but a tooling failure.
+Build the defense before you need it: a plagiarism report, a saved draft history, varied sentence rhythm, and for the work that matters most, an authorship log.
+These are the new baseline for non-native English writers in 2026.

 Your work is yours.
 Make it provable.